-On 29 January 2019, the Company entered into a £3,000,000 facility loan agreement with Blake Holdings Limited, a company of which Michael Bretherton is a director and which is controlled by Richard Griffiths, who is also the controlling shareholder of Adams (see Notes 14 and 19).
-As at 31 March 2019 the amount borrowed was £Nil.
+On 29 January 2019, the Company entered into a £3,000,000 facility loan agreement with Blake Holdings Limited ("Blake"), a company which is controlled by Richard Griffiths, who is also the controlling shareholder of Adams (see notes 14 and 19).
+The facility remained undrawn as at 31 March 2020.
+Subsequent to the year end, this facility loan agreement was assigned from Blake to Richard Griffiths personally under a loan assignment agreement dated 19 June 2020 in which he assumed all the rights and obligations in respect of thereof without change.

-The Company had no other transactions with related parties other than in respect of Director's remuneration as set out in the Directors' Report on page 7.
+The Company had no other transactions with related parties other than in respect of Director's remuneration as set out in the Directors Report on page 6.